What you need to know about how Coronavirus is affecting Justice Court 1 Procedures and Docket

 The City of Fort Worth Neighborhood Services Department is accepting applications to help residents with housing and other household expenses resulting from COVID-19.
-CARES Act Funds helps residents who have suffered economically from the COVID-19 pandemic since March 2020.
+CARES Act Funds help residents who have suffered economically from the COVID-19 pandemic since March 2020.

 Tarrant County Rental Assistance Program

 The 2020 Care 4 Tarrant program provided rental assistance to over 2,300 households within Tarrant County, but a large need still exists.
 Through ERAP, Tarrant County hopes to continue providing rent and utility assistance to residents financially hurt by COVID-19.

 ERAP is open to Tarrant County renters outside the cities of Fort Worth and Arlington.